United States Court for China: Establishment of court

 The court was established in 1906 by the Act Creating a United States Court for China.
 The court was similar in structure to the British Supreme Court for China and Corea that had been established in Shanghai in 1865.

-The court was originally headquartered in the American Consulate General building on Huangpu Road in the Shanghai International Settlement, with additional sessions held at least annually in the Chinese cities of Canton, Tientsin, and Hankow.
+The court was originally headquartered in the American Consulate General building on Huangpu Road in the Shanghai International Settlement, with additional sessions held at least annually in the Chinese cities of Guangzhou, Tianjin, and Hankou.
 The court moved with the US Consulate when the consulate was moved from its previous premises in the years 1911, 1930 and 1936.

 The court had only one full-time judge, and those on trial sometimes had to wait months for proceedings.
 In the 1930s, the law was amended to allow the appointment of special judges, allowing trials to proceed in the judge's absence.
 Appeals were allowed to the United States Court of Appeals for the Ninth Circuit.

 The U.S. consular courts in China retained limited jurisdiction, including civil cases where property involved in the controversy did not exceed $500 and criminal cases where the punishment did not exceed $100 in fines or 60 days' imprisonment.
 The Court exercised appellate jurisdiction over them, as well as, until 1910 when Japan annexed Korea, US Consular Courts in Korea.